Overtone: Musical usage term

-Some musical instruments produce overtones that are slightly sharper or flatter than true harmonics.
+Some musical instruments, such as the piano, produce overtones that are slightly sharper or flatter than true harmonics.
 The sharpness or flatness of their overtones is one of the elements that contributes to their sound.
 Due to phase inconsistencies between the fundamental and the partial harmonic, this also has the effect of making their waveforms not perfectly periodic.

 Musical instruments that can create notes of any desired duration and definite pitch have harmonic partials.

 A tuning fork, provided it is sounded with a mallet (or equivalent) that is reasonably soft, has a tone that consists very nearly of the fundamental, alone; it has a sinusoidal waveform.
 Nevertheless, music consisting of pure sinusoids was found to be unsatisfactory in the early 20th century.

 Etymology

 In Hermann von Helmholtz's classic "On The Sensations Of Tone" he used the German "Obertöne" which was a contraction of "Oberpartialtöne", or in English: "upper partial tones".
 According to Alexander Ellis (in pages 24–25 of his English translation of Helmholtz), the similarity of German "ober" to English "over" caused a Prof. Tyndall to mistranslate Helmholtz' term, thus creating "overtone".
 Ellis disparages the term "overtone" for its awkward implications.
 Because "overtone" makes the upper partials seem like such a distinct phenomena, it leads to the mathematical problem where the first overtone is the second partial.
 Also, unlike discussion of "partials", the word "overtone" has connotations that have led people to wonder about the presence of "undertones" (a term sometimes confused with "difference tones" but also used in speculation about a hypothetical "undertone series").